Office of Financial Aid

 - Grade point average.
-Undergraduate students must maintain a cumulative GPA based on credit hours attempted (transfer and AP credit hours are included in total hours attempted) as noted below.
-Graduate students must maintain a 3.0 cumulative GPA as specified by their department.
+Undergraduate students must maintain a 2.0 cumulative GPA.
+Graduate students must maintain a 3.0 cumulative GPA.

 - Completion rate.
 The completion rate is measured by the number of credit hours earned divided by the number of credit hours attempted.
-All students who need financial aid funding must successfully complete at least 67 percent of all credit hours attempted (attempted hours include incompletes, withdrawals, repetitions, progress grades, continuance grades and noncredit remedial courses).
+All students who need financial aid funding must successfully complete at least 67 percent of all credit hours attempted (transfer credit hours are included).

 - Overall progress toward degree/certificate.
 Overall progress is measured by the number of credit hours attempted divided by the number of credit hours necessary to complete the degree or certificate program.
 Students who need financial aid funding may attempt no more than 150 percent of the hours required to complete their degree or certificate program.

 When students fail to meet SAP requirements they will receive suspension notices indicating that they are ineligible to receive further financial aid.
 Students whose eligibility for financial aid has been suspended may submit an appeal if mitigating circumstances prevented the student from maintaining SAP.
 However, there is no guarantee that the appeal will be approved.
 Please refer to the Office of Financial Aid website at finaid.vcu.edu/progress for more details on SAP requirements and the SAP appeal process.